Sign of the cross: Methodism

 The sign of the cross can be found in the Methodist liturgy of the United Methodist Church.
 John Wesley, the principal leader of the early Methodists, in a 1784 revision of The Book of Common Prayer for Methodist use called The Sunday Service of the Methodists in North America, instructed the presiding minister to make the sign of the cross on the forehead of children just after they have been baptized.
 (This book was later adopted by Methodists in the United States for their liturgy.)
 Wesley did not include the sign of the cross in other rites.

 By the early 20th century, the use of the sign of the cross had been dropped from American Methodist worship.
 However, its uses was subsequently restored, and the current United Methodist Church allows the pastor to "trace on the forehead of each newly baptized person the sign of the cross."
 This usage during baptism is reflected in the current (1992) Book of Worship of the United Methodist Church, and is widely practiced (sometimes with oil).
 Making of the sign is also common among United Methodists on Ash Wednesday, when it is applied by the elder to the foreheads of the laity as a mark of penitence.
 In some United Methodist congregations, the worship leader makes the sign of the cross toward congregants (for example, when blessing the congregation at the end of the sermon or service), and individual congregants make the sign on themselves when receiving Holy Communion.
 The sign is also sometimes made by pastors, with oil, upon the foreheads of those seeking healing.
 In addition to its use in baptism, some Methodist clergy make the sign at the Communion table and during the Confession of Sin and Pardon at the invocation of Jesus' name.

 Whether or not a Methodist uses the sign for private prayer is a personal choice, although the UMC encourages it as a devotional practice, stating: "Many United Methodists have found this restoration powerful and meaningful.
 The ancient and enduring power of the sign of the cross is available for us to use as United Methodists more abundantly now than ever in our history.
 And more and more United Methodists are expanding its use beyond those suggested in our official ritual."

-Reformed tradition and Presbyterians
+Reformed tradition (Continental Reformed, Presbyterian, and Congregationalist)

-In some Reformed churches, such as the Presbyterian Church (USA), the sign of the cross is used on the foreheads during baptism and the Reaffirmation of the Baptismal Covenant.
-It is also used at times during the Benecdition, the minister will make the sign of the cross out toward the congregation while invoking the Trinity.
+In some Reformed churches, such as the Church of Scotland and Presbyterian Church (USA), the sign of the cross is used on the foreheads during baptism and the Reaffirmation of the Baptismal Covenant.
+It is also used at times during the Benediction, the minister will make the sign of the cross out toward the congregation while invoking the Trinity.